make-software/how-to-casperlabs/docs/testnet/upgrade-1_1_0.md

-# Upgrade to `casper-node` v1.1.0
+# Upgrade to casper-node v1.1.0

 ## Introduction and Timing
-We are requesting all Casper Testnet participants stage the upgrade of their nodes to a new version of `casper_node` immediately, using the instructions below.
+We are requesting that all Casper Testnet participants stage the upgrade of their nodes to a new version of `casper_node` immediately, using the instructions below.
 "Staging an upgrade" is a process in which you tell your node to download the upgrade files and prepare them, so that they can automatically be applied at the pre-defined activation point.